 It would be best to prepare by splitting your screen between the OpenShift Web UI and the OSToy application so that you can see the results of our actions immediately.

-But if the screen is too small or that just won't work, then open the OSToy application in another tab so you can quickly switch to OpenShift Web Console once you click the buttons in our app.
-To get to this deployment in the OpenShift Web Console go to:
+But if the screen is too small or that just won't work, then open the OSToy application in another tab so you can quickly switch to the OpenShift Web Console once you click the buttons in our app.
+To get to this deployment in the OpenShift Web Console go to make sure you've selected "ostoy" for the project and in the left menu go to:

 2. Intentionally crash the pod#

-Go to the OSToy app, click on Home in the left menu, and enter a message in the "Crash Pod" tile (ie: "This is goodbye!") and press the "Crash Pod" button.
+Go to the OSToy app, click on Home in the left menu, and enter a message in the "Crash Pod" tile (ex: "This is goodbye!") and press the "Crash Pod" button.

 This will cause the pod to crash and Kubernetes should restart the pod.
 After you press the button you will see:

 3. View the revival#

-Quickly switch to the Pods screen (from step 1).
-You will see that the pod is in an error state, meaning it is down but should quickly come back up.
-(Note: this may happen quickly.
-If you are switching tabs you might miss it).
+Quickly switch to the Deployments screen (from step 1).
+You will see that the pod turns yellowish, meaning it is down but should quickly come back up and show blue.
+It does happen quickly so you might miss it.

-ostoy-frontend-xxxxxxx-xxxx pod (in the "Name" column) > Events and further verify that the container has crashed and been restarted.
+Then click the Events sub tab and further verify that the container has crashed and been restarted.

 5. Make the app malfunction#